T-J-D-Cavey/Click-a-Bug/README.md

 Can you help professor Tim clear out the bugs from his computer servers?

-Click here and have a go: *link to be added*
+Click here and have a go: https://click-a-bug.netlify.app/

 ## What is this project?